 The first and most important thing in either process is to understand where to begin.
 Both circumstances are daunting and may seem far too overwhelming to even know where to start the process.
-Adoption.com, however, can act almost as your one-stop shop for everything concerning foster care in Michigan.
+Adoption.com, however, can act almost as your one-stop-shop for everything concerning foster care in Michigan.
 Say you are considering adoption, but want to see how it would be before entirely committing to it.
 That is when you can consider becoming a foster parent.
-It not only gives you an opportunity to bond with a child, but also gives that child an opportunity to experience a sense of stability for once.
+It not only allows you to bond with a child but also allows that child to experience a sense of stability for once.
 Say you want to try the foster parent route but are unsure of where to start.
 This link is a perfect place to start.
 Here, you will be greeted with a plethora of options to choose from that will help you navigate the website so that you can find the answers you’re looking for.
-For example, if you want to simply start with the basics, this guide is a solid article to begin with.
+For example, if you want to simply start with the basics, this guide is a solid article, to begin with.
 Rachel Skousen covers all the basics and gives a general overview you may be asking yourself regarding foster care and how it works.
 It covers everything from deciding to become a foster parent to finances to home studies.
 It is definitely worth checking out as the first step in the foster parent process.

 Now, say you have reviewed the general information and are really focused on the financial aspect of the whole process; this side section of the website goes into detail about any grants or loans you may be eligible to apply for.
 It will also give you the names of any organizations that give out these grants so you do not need to search endlessly for them.
 While this is all helpful for the general process of foster care, this article focuses on foster care in Michigan.